 Domestic violence is one of those topics that is very tough to discuss.
 Many times it occurs, unnoticed and uncharged — a perpetual and vicious cycle of abuse.
 Often times, many victims suffer greatly and fear reprisal or increased violence if they come forward — and thus the cycle continues.
-If you find yourself in that situation, and need help, click here for a method to do so.
-You can also click here if you are looking for a safe place to live while you seek help.

 Unfortunately, at some point, the violence becomes so great that injuries are too much to hide, or the abuse is too much to take, and action is taken (sometimes by the victim themselves, or an advocate on their behalf).
 Once law enforcement gets involved, inevitably the prosecutor’s office does as well.
 And, in the end, charges are brought against the aggressor.
-If you have been accused of domestic violence and need legal representation in Indianapolis, contact our experienced domestic violence attorneys in Indiana.
+If you have been accused of domestic violence and need legal representation in Indianapolis, contact our Indianapolis domestic violence attorneys in Indiana.

 What makes domestic violence even more difficult is that sometimes it’s hard to tell if the parties are being honest, who the aggressors are or were, and the willingness of the parties to assist the State in proving their case.
 As such, domestic violence cases are some of the most litigated criminal cases.
 Additionally, and it’s sad to say, there are many cases of false reports, vindictive prosecution by the alleged victim, and manipulation of facts behind the alleged abuse — all this leads to a detraction in attention from those who truly need protection.
 And, again, leads to more litigation.

 This blog is meant to explain when charges are brought, and what the most common charges are.
 Below are the most commonly charged domestic related offenses in Indiana:

 Though not listed under domestic violence specifically, under Indiana Code, I.C.
 35-42-2-1(d)(6), a person commits: